Eternity Law International News Crypto license in Romania

 They can opt to go for one or another type of license, depending on their business models.
 Choices range from e-currency conversion operations and storage solutions to token issuance, portfolio management, and other related crypto-asset services.
 This, in turn, allows market demand to define how offerings will be structured as long as they are fully compliant with the regulatory demands.

 A rapidly growing ecosystem, strong institutional oversight from both the ASF and the NBR, plus first-mover advantage for regulated crypto organizations operating under EU law make Romania’s fintech particularly promising.
-The combination of such clear legal frameworks, investor protections, and access to pan-European markets is indeed compelling for novelty, investment, and growth in digital finance.
+Combination of such clear legal frameworks, investor protections, and access to pan-European markets is indeed compelling for novelty, investment, and growth in digital finance.

 Do I need a license to trade crypto in Romania?